Leo Esaki: Tunneling

-In 1956, Esaki became chief physicist at Tokyo Tsushin Kogyo (now Sony).

-In 1958, Esaki recognized that when the p–n junction width of germanium is thinned, the current–voltage characteristic is dominated by the influence of the tunnel effect—and, as a result, he discovered that as the voltage is increased, the current decreases inversely—indicating negative resistance.
-This discovery was the first demonstration of solid tunneling effects in physics, and it was the birth of a new electronic device called the tunnel diode (or Esaki diode), the first quantum electronic device in history.
-He received a Ph.D. from Tokyo Imperial University due to this breakthrough invention in 1959.
+In 1957, Esaki recognized that when the p–n junction width of germanium is thinned, the current–voltage characteristic is dominated by the influence of the tunnel effect.
+As a result, he discovered that as the voltage is increased, the current decreases inversely, indicating negative resistance.
+This discovery was the first demonstration of solid tunneling effects in physics, and it was the birth of the first quantum electronic device, the tunnel diode.

-In 1973, Esaki was awarded the Nobel Prize in Physics for this work.
-He became the first Nobel laureate to receive the Prize from King Carl XVI Gustaf of Sweden.

-IBM

-In 1960, Esaki moved to the United States and joined IBM's Thomas J. Watson Research Center, where he was appointed an IBM Fellow in 1967.
+Superlattices

-In 1970, Esaki predicted that semiconductor superlattices will be formed to induce a differential negative-resistance effect via an artificially one-dimensional periodic structural changes in semiconductor crystals.
-His unique "molecular beam epitaxy" thin-film crystal growth method can be regulated quite precisely in ultrahigh vacuum.
+In 1969, Esaki predicted that semiconductor superlattices will be formed to induce a differential negative-resistance effect via an artificially one-dimensional periodic structural changes in semiconductor crystals.
+His unique "molecular-beam epitaxy" thin-film crystal growth method can be regulated quite precisely in ultrahigh vacuum.
 A 1987 comment by Esaki regarding the original paper notes:

 "The original version of the paper was rejected for publication by Physical Review on the referee's unimaginative assertion that it was 'too speculative' and involved 'no new physics.'
 However, this proposal was quickly accepted by the Army Research Office..."

 In 1972, Esaki realized his concept of superlattices in III-V group semiconductors.
 Later, this concept influenced many fields like metals and magnetic materials.

-Later life

-In 1992, Esaki returned to Japan, where he subsequently served as President of the University of Tsukuba and of the Shibaura Institute of Technology.
-Since 2006, he is President of Yokohama College of Pharmacy.
+Family